dsarrut/rpt_dosi/docs/source/user_guide_1_start.md

 ## How to start ?

 RPT_DOSI is a python toolkit for dosimetry in radionuclide therapy.

-In practice, it is used for estimating the absorbed dose from SPECT (or PET) images in 177Lu therapy (neurendocrine tumors and prostate cancer with PSMA).
+It is used for example for estimating the absorbed dose from SPECT (or PET) images in 177Lu therapy (neuroendocrine tumors and prostate cancer with PSMA).

 ### Installation